 During a clinical examination, our dentist examines the inside of your mouth for patches and sores that don’t belong.
 She will also feel along the inside of your cheek and other parts of your mouth for bumps.
 If she notices any patches, sores, swelling, or other potential signs of oral cancer, she may perform a more thorough check.

 Oral cancer screenings are quick, pain-free, and can be completed as part of your regular dental checkup.
-Visiting our oral cancer screening dentist on a regular basis is the best way to make sure you stay cancer-free.
+Visiting our dentist on a regular basis is the best way to make sure you stay cancer-free.

 How to Reduce Your Risk of Oral Cancer